Europe in vaccination race against COVID-19's delta variant | Health

 The Dutch government is extending its vaccination program to those aged 12-17 to help head off a feared new surge.
 Greece is offering young adults 150 euros ($177) in credit after their first jab.
 Rome authorities are mulling the use of vans to vaccinate people at the beach.
 And Poland last week launched a lottery open only to adults who are fully vaccinated, with new cars among the prizes.

-Portuguese authorities have extended the hours of vaccination centres, created new walk-in clinics, called up the armed forces to help run vaccination operations, and reduced the period between taking the two doses of the AstraZeneca vaccine from 12 weeks to eight weeks.
+Portuguese authorities have extended the hours of vaccination centers, created new walk-in clinics, called up armed forces personnel to help run operations, and reduced the period between taking the two doses of the AstraZeneca vaccine from 12 weeks to eight weeks.

-Bartender Yevgeniya Chernyshkova lined up for a shot at Moscow's GUM department store just off Red Square after the Russian government required vaccinations for workers in some sectors.
+Bartender Yevgeniya Chernyshkova was lined up Thursday for a shot at Moscow's GUM department store just off Red Square after the government required vaccinations for workers in some sectors.

-Fifteen months after WHO declared COVID-19 a pandemic, some governments appear more open to rewarding public patience than thinking about bringing back restrictions.
+Fifteen months after WHO declared COVID-19 a pandemic, some governments appear more minded to reward public patience while thinking twice about bringing back restrictions.
 Some 40,000 fans went to England's European Championship soccer match against Germany at London's Wembley Stadium last week.
 In Portugal, new restrictions have been half-hearted, such as limiting restaurant opening hours on weekend nights.

-In Moscow, however, restaurants, bars and cafes on Monday began admitting only customers who have been vaccinated, recovered from COVID-19 in the past six months or can provide a negative test in the previous 72 hours.
+In Moscow, however, restaurants, bars, and cafes on Monday began admitting only customers who have been vaccinated, have recovered from COVID-19 in the past six months, or can provide a negative test in the previous 72 hours.

 Tiago Correia, an associate professor at Lisbon's Institute of Hygiene and Tropical Medicine, detects a mood of public impatience, especially among young people keen to enjoy warm summer nights.

-The emerging variants have shone a light on the unprecedented scale of the immunization programs.
-The ECDC says in the countries it surveys, 61 per cent of people over 18 have had one shot and 40 per cent are completely vaccinated.
+The emerging variants have shone a light on the unprecedented scale of immunization programs.
+The ECDC says that in the countries it surveys, 61 percent of people over 18 have had one shot and 40 percent are completely vaccinated.

 But Dr Hans Kluge, the head of the WHO's Europe office, cautioned this week that the delta variant is poised to become dominant by August in the 53-country region his office covers.
-And he notes that 63 per cent of people in that region haven't had a first jab.
+And he notes that some 63 percent of people in that region haven't had the first jab.

-''The three conditions for a new wave of excess hospitalizations and deaths before the (fall) are therefore in place: New variants, deficit in vaccine uptake, increased social mixing,'' Kluge said.
+"The three conditions for a new wave of excess hospitalizations and deaths before the (fall) are therefore in place: New variants, the deficit in vaccine uptake, increased social mixing," Kluge said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)